-The Sustainable Raritan River Initiative is working with the New Jersey Department of Environmental Protection’s (NJDEP) Division of Water Monitoring and Standards to engage Raritan stakeholders to participate in a prioritization process and strategy for restoration, protection and enhancement of waterbodies in the Raritan Water Region to inform the 2016 New Jersey Integrated Water Quality Report (Integrated Report).
+The Sustainable Raritan River Initiative worked with the New Jersey Department of Environmental Protection’s (NJDEP) Division of Water Monitoring and Standards to engage Raritan stakeholders to participate in a prioritization process and strategy for restoration, protection and enhancement of waterbodies in the Raritan Water Region to inform the 2016 New Jersey Integrated Water Quality Report (Integrated Report).

 The State of New Jersey encompasses twenty watershed management areas that are grouped into five water regions.
 Every two years the NJDEP provides the EPA with an Integrated Report on water quality across the state with a focus on one of the five water regions.
-The 2016 Integrated Report will focus on the Raritan Water Region that includes the Elizabeth, Rahway and Woodbridge River watersheds (WMA 07), North and South Branches of the Raritan River watersheds (WMA 08), the Lower Raritan, South River and Lawrence Brook watersheds (WMA 9) as well as the Stony Brook and Millstone River watersheds (WMA 10).
+The 2016 Integrated Report focuses on the Raritan Water Region that includes the Elizabeth, Rahway and Woodbridge River watersheds (WMA 07), North and South Branches of the Raritan River watersheds (WMA 08), the Lower Raritan, South River and Lawrence Brook watersheds (WMA 9) as well as the Stony Brook and Millstone River watersheds (WMA 10).
 The Integrated Report will highlight efforts underway and prioritize areas within the Raritan Water Region that will help guide grant funding and restoration and protection efforts over the next ten years with the goal of improving water quality throughout the Region.

 For more information: Sara Malone, firstname.lastname@example.org or 848-932-2720